 Purchase a lockbox at your nearest store to lock up all of your medications

 Children like to mimic adult behaviors, including taking medicine.
 If possible, take your medicine somewhere where children will not see you.

 Store household products (cleaners, detergents, etc.) separate from food items and out of reach of children.
 Consider putting Mr. Yuk stickers on dangerous products.
-You can get Mr. Yuk stickers by calling the Washington Poison Center and asking for a Yuk Pack or inquiring about free stickers from your local Bartell Drugs Pharmacy.
+You can get Mr. Yuk stickers by calling the Washington Poison Center and asking for a Yuk Pack.

 Leave household products in their original containers with their original labels.
 If you choose to put things in new containers, make sure they are properly labeled.